Content reviewed by Sarah Neidler, Ph.D. Written by Dave Kriegel.

 Tip: Hold the CBD oil tincture under your tongue for at least 15-30 seconds before swallowing so that it gets absorbed into the blood vessels.
 Otherwise it will have to pass through your digestive tract.

 CBD edibles and CBD capsules are similar in their effectiveness in that they both must pass through the digestive tract.
-For this reason, your ideal dosage for capsules and edibles are going to be similar.
-One of the biggest advantages of these delivery methods is that they utilize predetermined doses.
+For this reason, your ideal CBD gummies dosage is going to be identical to your ideal dosage for any kind of CBD edible.
+One of the most significant advantages of these delivery methods is that they utilize predetermined doses.

-Most of them state the exact amount of CBD per gummy or per capsule.
-If by some chance it only states the total amount of CBD, then you can just divide that by the number of gummies or capsules per bottle.
+If you are wondering how many CBD gummies you should eat, you first need to find out how much CBD is in each gummy.
+Luckily, most packages state the exact amount of CBD per gummy.
+If by some chance your package only states the total amount of CBD, then you can just divide that by the number of gummies (or capsules) per bottle.
 This will tell you exactly how much CBD is in each one, which is essential for figuring out how many and how often you should be taking them, based on your individual needs.

 Each CBD delivery method possesses a specific level of bioavailability.
 This refers to how much CBD content can actually get absorbed into your bloodstream.
 Vaping has by far the highest bioavailability, a fact recognized by drug companies.
 It can provide similar results to capsules, edibles and tinctures, while requiring you to use less product.
 This makes it one of the most efficient delivery systems for cannabidiol.